-To obtain information about the soil conditions below the surface, some form of subsurface exploration is required.
-Methods of observing the soils below the surface, obtaining samples, and determining physical properties of the soils and rock include test pits, trenching (particularly for locating faults and slide planes), borings, and cone penetration tests.
+To obtain information about soil conditions below the surface, some form of subsurface exploration is required.
+Methods of observing soils below the surface, obtaining samples, and determining physical properties of soils and rock include test pits, trenching (particularly for locating faults and slide planes), borings, and cone penetration tests.

 Geotechnical Engineering Services:

 - Geotechnical Investigation

 - Surface Exploration